cm399/Restaurant/README.md

 # Restaurant

+This is a React-based Restaurant web application that has the following features

 - User is able to create an account and log in.

 - Implement 3 roles with different permission levels